seapagan/fastapi-template/docs/index.md

 ## Versioning

-!!! important "Current Release version is {{ latest-git-tag }}"
+!!! warning "Beta Software!"

-    This template is still in very active development and is not yet ready for full production use.
+    This template is still in active development and may not yet ready for full production use.
 However, I am currently using it to develop my own projects, which include some production API's without issues.
 I will update the template as I find bugs or add new features.
 I will also be adding more